gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 # Usage 1:
-In this example, we place the `TEXT` segment to start from address 0x3000.
+In this example, we place the text segment to start from the address `TEXT_OFFSET=0x3000`.
 Then immediately after the code, we allocate 2 pages for stack (one is stack guard).
 Following the stack, we would have our heap.
 To compile the kernel with this setting, we can either compile it as default settings:
 ```
 make
 ```